Dynamic Probabilistic Noise Injection for Membership Inference Defense: Introduction

 \section{Introduction}

 Machine learning has revolutionized many domains by leveraging vast amounts of data to achieve impressive performance \cite{islam2024comprehensive, forough2023anomaly, rayed2024deep, zhang2019deep, forough2022dela, sahu2023overview}.
-However, this success comes at a cost, where sensitive information from training datasets may be inadvertently memorized, posing serious privacy risks \cite{schwarzschild2024rethinking, el2024preserving, yang2024unveiling, ye2024privacy}.
+However, this success comes at a cost, where sensitive information from training datasets may be inadvertently memorized, posing serious privacy risks \cite{schwarzschild2024rethinking, el2024preserving, yang2024unveiling, ye2024privacy, li2024membership}.
 For example, in a scenario where a hospital deploys a predictive model to diagnose diseases; if an attacker can determine whether a patient's record was part of the training set, it may reveal that the patient has visited the hospital, thereby compromising their privacy.
 Similarly, in finance, membership leakage could expose clients’ investment histories.
 Such risks underscore the need for robust defenses against privacy attacks.

-Membership Inference Attack (MIA) \cite{shokri2017membership}, as shown in Figure \ref{fig:MIA}, exploits subtle differences in a model’s output behavior to determine whether a specific data record was used during training, thereby threatening the confidentiality of individual data points \cite{shokri2017membership}.
+Membership Inference Attacks (MIAs), as shown in Figure \ref{fig:MIA}, exploit subtle differences in a model’s output behavior to determine whether a specific data record was used during training, thereby threatening the confidentiality of individual data points \cite{shokri2017membership}.
 Conventional defenses, such as differential privacy, introduce a fixed level of noise during training or inference to obscure membership information \cite{abadi2016deep}.
 While these approaches offer formal privacy guarantees, they force an inherent trade-off between privacy and utility.
 In many practical settings, uniformly adding noise can significantly degrade model performance, yet reducing the noise level may leave the model susceptible to advanced membership inference attacks.